 There were 119 responses to this item: 49 formal programs, 41 supported programs, and 29 informal programs.
 Because this survey was intended to gather information about programs, Figure 1 shows the types of programs based on whether respondents said "Yes" or "No" to whether their department or organization has a mentoring program.
 It shows that respondents were more likely to say "No" than "Yes" when asked if mentoring is more informal in their settings.

 Types of Programs

 To better understand the distribution of mentoring activities, mentoring programs were categorized by the overall purpose or audience they served.

 Academic programs (82) are housed in academic colleges, schools, and departments for faculty, graduate or professional students, and undergraduate students.
 Professional programs (4) involve development of individuals in specific careers.
-The Student Organizations category (12) includes mentoring in chartered student organizations, including Greek life and academic honor societies.
-Student Services category programs (17) provide mentoring to individual students or groups.
+The Student Organizations (12) includes mentoring in chartered student organizations, including Greek life and academic honor societies.
+Student Services programs (17) provide mentoring to individual students or groups.
 Community programs (11) focus on outreach to those not presently enrolled in or employed at the university.
-The Athletic category (2) programs are directed at student athletes or athletic or recreational activities.
+The Athletic (2) programs are directed at student athletes or athletic or recreational activities.
 The distribution of programs into the categories is shown in Figure 2.
 This may or may not represent the full scope of mentoring at UNM; it is only based on the responses to the survey.